vicfranciswrites/The-rapture/README.md

 The Rapture is a spiritual event prophesied by Jesus in the Bible where God's people were taken away from this earth and catapulted to heaven via an ascension via God's angels.

+One moment, millions will vanish in the twinkling of an eye (1 Corinthians 15:52 KJV).

 ## When did the rapture take place?

 The Rapture took place verily on November 21st, 2024.
 It was a remarkable day to be a follower of Christ.
 The once mocked rapture became real.